Ansh2025/ETL-off-a-SQS-Queue/README.md

 # ETL-off-a-SQS-Queue

-In order to run this project, please run the following commands:
+In order to run this project, please run the following commands in the following order below:
+(Assuming these commands are running in Windows)

 Step 1: Clone the repository into a local folder in your system using the following command: